digitalfoes/SessionTracker/README.md

 # SessionTracker
 Session tracker is a log tool for any activity that provides statistical data.

-Execute in python
+Execute in Python

-sudo chmod +x session_tracker.py sudo && ./session_tracker.py
+sudo chmod +x session_tracker.py && ./session_tracker.py